COVID-19 response: What’s open, closed, canceled, postponed, adjusted

 - Guam Medical Care LLC will remain open.
 Operating hours are adjusted.
 All patients will require screening and temperature checks before entering the facility.
 Call 647-4174 for further instructions.

 - SDA clinic: Patients with symptoms, such as cough, runny nose, fever, sore throat, difficulty breathing, etc., will be redirected to an outdoor screening/treatment area, where they will be evaluated and treated in their vehicles.
 In addition, elective surgical cases have been postponed and elective dental procedures have been postponed.
+Routine eye appointments are suspended from March 20 until further notice.
+Only urgent eye care will be accepted.

 - Harmon Loop Dental: Closed through through April 12.
 Expect to resume clinic hours on April 13.
 For emergencies contact 637-9696 or 637-0023.